Pedagogical Information

 On the Diplômes page, you can access the websites for the various faculties and their departments.

-To pass an exam, you must receive a minimum note of 10/20.
+To pass an exam, you must receive a minimum grade of 10/20.
 You will receive your transcript via email in the 2 months following the end of the examination period.

 Required Level of French